jackyzha0/quartz/content/notes/think-writing.md

 I started reading the bitcoin paper again.
 In bitcoin they are able to save space by storing hashes of transactions in a merkle tree and stubbing off branches.
 In Ethereum and other chains with smart contracts and storage, how to they prevent the chain from taking up a lot of space?
 I also thought that blockchain can act basically as a database and you are able to go back and look at data stored "on-chain".
 Where is this data stored?
 I'll have to read up about Ethereum again but I suspect the chain must use more storage space, or maybe they clean up old smart contracts?
 How would that even work?

+In etherum each block hold the entire state of the chain.
+The state is stored in a tree structure.
+And for each block only a small part of the tree needs to be changed.
+So the data can be stored once, and referenced twice using pointers.
+This is done using a "patricia tree".
+Patricia trees are similar to merkle trees but the allow insertion and deletion of nodes.
+Also since the entire state is stored on each chain there is no need to store the entire blokchain history.

+So,